 The taxpayer’s compliant solution automatically generates UUID that should be seen on an electronic invoice XML.
 However, it cannot be located on a printed invoice.

-Cryptographic Stamp Identifier is linked to the Cryptographic Stamp that helps connect the stamp with the registered invoice solution.
+Cryptographic Stamp Identifier (CSID) is linked to the Cryptographic Stamp that helps connect the stamp with the registered invoice solution.
 It is issued and managed by the e-Invoicing Integration Portal.

 You can request and manage such identifiers from the portal using your login credentials if you are subject to the e-invoicing regulations.